Composability is currently an Early Access Feature in Alpha status.

 }

-As the first step, some domain parameters are changed (setting transfer-exclusivity-timeout will be explained in the second part of this tutorial).
-Then, all the nodes are started and the parties for the bank (hosted on participant 1), the house owner (hosted on participant 2), and the painter (hosted on participant 3) are created.
-The details of the party onboarding are not relevant for show-casing cross-domain workflows.
+As the first step, some sync domain parameters are changed (setting transfer-exclusivity-timeout will be explained in the second part of this tutorial).
+Then, all the nodes are started and the parties for the bank (hosted on Participant 1), the house owner (hosted on Participant 2), and the painter (hosted on Participant 3) are created.
+The details of the party onboarding are not relevant for show-casing cross-sync domain workflows.

 // update parameters